DominickA/JSVita-Beta/README.md

 * __.hoverOut(function() { })__ Executes the function whenever you hover out of the specified element(s).
 * __.click(function() { })__ Executes the function whenever you click the specified element(s).
 * __.focus(function() { })__ Executes the function whenever you focus on the specified element(s).
+* __.dblclick(function() { })__ Executes the function whenever you double click on the specified element(s).
+* __.submit(function() { })__ Executes the function whenever you submit the specified form(s).

+#### Animations
+* __.animate(type, to, step, delay)__
+type — type of animation effect.
+The type paramter is same as the CSS property name for a DOM element.
+So, to alter the X-Coordinate of an element, the type needs to be set to 'left'.
+Other properties you can alter are:
+    opacity — cross-browser property to adjust an element's opacity. backgroundx — background X position.
+    backgroundy — background Y position. to — end property value.
+Once it has been reached, the effect stops running. step — positive or negative integer value to alter a CSS property, per one iteration (i.e. step). delay — delay between iterations in miliseconds.
+This parameter is optional, by default it is 100.
+Do not set this number too high, unless you want choppy animation.
+* __.fadeOut(duration)__ Fades out the element(s).
+The duration can be a number, "slow", "fast", or blank.
+Blank is a normal speed.
+* __.fadeIn(duration)__ Fades in the element(s).
+The duration can be a number, "slow", "fast", or blank.
+Blank is a normal speed.
+* __.fadeToggle(duration)__ Fade toggles the element(s).
+If the element is not visible, it will be and vice versa.
+The duration can be a number, "slow", "fast", or blank.
+Blank is a normal speed.

 #### The DOM Ready Function